SoWieMarkus/TrackmaniaCOTDRestAPI/README.md

 ## Documentation

-### Get the result of a cup of the day

 **IMPORTANT** The `zone` attribute is NOT a Json-Object ^^' You ask why? ...
 Well I was to lazy to create a new repository to store the zones.
 So if you want to use the zone object make sure to deserialize it! ^^

-If the position equals -1 the player did qualify but not finish once during the cup.
-The best result and average position attribute can also be -1.
+**IMPORTANT** If a position is equal to 0 the player did not finish during this Cup.
+So he gets no points for that.
+Because I thought I set this value to -1, the best result attribute is set to -1, if the player never finished a cup during that time.
+I know thats very dirty and if I have the time I will change this.

+### Get the result of a cup of the day

 GET `/cotd/<year>/<month>/<day>`